nop33/si/src/content/custom-page/get-involved.md

   title: Work with us
   columnsWithButtons:
     - title: Apply
-      content: We are just starting to raise funds.
-For now, you can send us a general application to signal interest.
+      content: Signal your interest with a general application until we start hiring.
       button:
         text: Apply
         url: https://airtable.com/shr1fLH2prZYWukIM
     - title: Collaborate
-      content: >-
+      content: |-
-        We are happy to give input to and support individuals working on related projects.
+        We are happy to support individuals working on related projects.

         [Get in touch](/get-involved/#get-in-touch) ↓
       button: